cartoon-raccoon/cogsy/README.md

 Read the notes file for more information on the app, what it can do and how to use it.
 This part of the readme is still a WIP, and a wiki is in the works.

-Note: The Discogs API limits HTTP requests to 60 per minute, and gives up to maximum 100 albums per request.
+Note: The Discogs API limits HTTP requests to 60 per minute, and gives up to maximum 100 albums per (paginated) request.
 Users with extremely large collections (>5000 albums) will see extremely long download times, and the app itself may become unusable.
+In addition, the pagination of the responses means that pulling all the items in a folder concurrently is not possible.
+Multithreading is only implemented on a per-folder basis, and only users with a large amount of folders will see any improvement in their update times.

 ## Issues and Bugs
 - **When running `update`, the app freezes up**
     - This is normal behaviour.
 Cogsy uses a blocking API to query Discogs, which means the entire app is put on pause while the update process is running.
 Async behaviour is expected to be implemented in a future update.
-- **Panics when no arguments are passed to `cogsy query`**
-    - Working on fixing the logic for it now.
 - **Large collections may slow the app down fairly noticeably**
     - The computation for displaying the data to the screen is done lazily, i.e. everything is loaded from the database and processed only when the command is invoked.
 Nothing is pre-computed and cached beforehand.
 Working on implementing this now.